privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 #### Ad Tech Specifications
 ##### Component Seller Ad Server
-The seller's ad server has to orchestrate the flow to conduct the component auction which includes -
+The seller's ad server orchestrates the flow to conduct the component auction as follows -
-1. Sending a SelectAdRequest to SellerFrontEnd service with a B&A ciphertext and an auctionConfig as described in the [API changes][28].
+1. Sends a SelectAdRequest to SellerFrontEnd service with a B&A payload ciphertext and an auctionConfig as described in the [API changes][28].

-_Note: For a component auction, the auctionConfig must contain a ‘topLevelSeller’ field with the domain of the top level seller which will call runAdAuction on the device._
+_Note: For a component auction, the auctionConfig must contain a `topLevelSeller` field with the domain of the top level seller which will call runAdAuction on the browser._

-2. Including the encrypted AuctionResult responses (returned from the SelectAd RPC in step 1) in the response to the browser.
+2. Includes the encrypted AuctionResult responses (returned from the SelectAd request in step 1) sent back in the HTTP response body back to the JavaScript Fetch initiated by the browser with "adAuctionHeaders: true".
-3. Attaching the response header containing the base64url encoded SHA-256 hash of the response blob for each response blob sent back to the [browser][29].
-This is required by the browser to verify that it witnessed a fetch request to the seller’s origin with "adAuctionHeaders: true" that included an Ad-Auction-Result header with hash of response_blob in the response.
+3. Attaches base64url encoded SHA-256 hash of each encrypted response included in an HTTP response header (Ad-Auction-Result header) back to the [browser][29].

+_Note: This is required by the browser to ensure that the encrypted AuctionResult response is in fact coming from the correct seller origin.
+Refer [here][29] for more details._

+Following is an example of Ad-Auction-Result header:
 ```
 Ad-Auction-Result: ungWv48Bz-pBQUDeXa4iI7ADYaOWF3qctBD_YfIAFa0=,
 9UTB-u-WshX66Xqz5DNCpEK9z-x5oCS5SXvgyeoRB1k=